pubnub/pubnub-mcp-server/resources/sdk_docs/dart_files.md

 # File Sharing API for Dart SDK

-Upload and share files up to 5 MB.
-When a file is uploaded to a channel, subscribers receive a file event containing file ID, filename, and optional description.
+Use the Files API to upload and share files up to 5 MB on PubNub.
+When a file is uploaded to a channel, it’s stored with your key and a file event is delivered to subscribers with file ID, filename, and optional description.

 ## Send file

-Uploads a file and publishes its file message on the channel.
-Internally calls Publish file message.
+Upload the file to a specified channel.
+This handles preparation, upload to storage, and publishes a file message on the channel.
+Internally calls publishFileMessage.

 ### Method(s)